All Products

 Scenario 2: Simple dynamic distribution

-For example, all access logs for a website are stored in one Logstore.
-You want to distribute and store the logs in different Logstores based on the project and LogStore fields.
+For example, all access logs for a website are stored in a single Logstore.
+You want to distribute these logs to different Logstores based on the project and LogStore fields.

-To meet this requirement, you can use the data transformation feature of Simple Log Service.
+You can accomplish this by using the data transformation feature of Log Service.

 • Raw logs